Survey Rating Scales – Good to Bad

 Survey Rating Scales: Good to Bad or Bad to Good?

-Have you ever stopped to think about how the order of the rating options on a survey can influence someones answers?
+Have you ever stopped to think about how the order of a rating scale options on a survey can influence someones answers?
 It’s true!
 We often get asked the pros and cons of having good to bad vs bad to good survey scales.
 SurveyStance has received millions of feedback rates and the impact the survey response scale has on the feedback rate is shocking.

 First off, there are no rules you are required to follow when crafting surveys.
 There are so many factors that impact the feedback survey results, the input answer scale is just one of many.
 We’ll share some tips for crafting effective questions and provide a few examples to help get you started.